heiswayi/heiswayi.nrird.com/_posts/2016/2016-06-02-csharp-common-practices.md

 #### Class naming practices

 I always add `Exception` as suffix to my custom exception class name.
 This will give better visibility to my exception class.
+And this is really common!

 Example: